 Janie Bickersteth Chair

-More recently, Janie lived in Singapore, where she set up an Incredible Edible at United World College SE Asia.
-She also helped to establish a community garden for National University employees (around 3000 people).
+Janie lived in the Northeast for 20 years, setting up an environmental NGO and has spent several years in Southeast Asia (notably Thailand, Vietnam and Singapore) where she established an Incredible Edible at United World College SE Asia.
+She also helped to establish a community garden for the National University of Singapore's employees (around 3000 people).

 Founding director of the Edible Bus Stop, Mak’s interest is in breaking down barriers using growing initiatives, drawing communities together for a common good.